Philip Pocock: Later years in Toronto

 In 1961, Pocock left Winnipeg and became Coadjutor Archbishop of Toronto on 16 February 1961 and Titular Archbishop of Isauropolis to assist the then ailing archbishop, Cardinal James Charles McGuigan until his resignation on 30 March 1971.
 He succeeded as Archbishop of Toronto on 30 March 1971 and served until he resigned on 29 April 1978.
 During his tenure in Toronto Archbishop Pocock created the Archdiocesan Pastoral Council and the Senate of Priests.
 He encouraged the laity to participate in church decisions, the liturgy, and the Church's charitable works.
 Two Auxiliary Bishops, Thomas Fulton and Aloysius Ambrozic, were consecrated, and forty-five new parishes were established.
 Because of United Way's support of Planned Parenthood, Archbishop Pocock withdrew the Council of Catholic Charities and established ShareLife as a Catholic alternative.
 He lobbied for legislation against pornography and encouraged interfaith relations.

 Return to parish work

 He returned to life as a parish priest at St Mary's Parish in Brampton, Ontario.
 At St. Mary's, Pocock remained active as a priest by celebrating mass and confirmations and visiting a senior citizens' home.
-Upon his death, he was later given the title of Archbishop Emeritus of Toronto.
+Upon his retirement, he was given the title of Archbishop Emeritus of Toronto.

 He died on 6 September 1984 and was interred in Holy Cross Cemetery in Thornhill, Ontario.